Maybulb/Nimble/README.md

 - [x] Improve file structure/skeleton
 - [x] Right click icon to exit
   - [x] Provide mini menu for Preferences and Exit
-- [ ] Change initial position of where Nimble loads (the x and y values) [Maybe?]
 - [x] Add math.js support
-  - [ ] Allow option for query to be processed with W|A if it's first processed with math.js
+  - [x] Allow option for query to be processed with W|A if it's first processed with math.js
 - [x] Add error messages
 	- [x] Style error messages (@gthn)
 - [x] Graphing?
 - [x] Indeterminate Loading indicator
+- [ ] Add auto-updating ([Electron provides a module built on Squirrel](https://github.com/atom/electron/blob/master/docs/api/auto-updater.md))
+- [ ] Change initial position of where Nimble loads (the x and y values) [Maybe?]
 - [ ] Always offer a link to the Wolfram|Alpha page at the bottom
-- [ ] Un-round the top border
-- [ ] Add auto-updating ([Electron provides a module built on Squirrel](https://github.com/atom/electron/blob/master/docs/api/auto-updater.md))

 ## Far Future Additions
 Some ideas we've been kicking around that we think might have a spot in future versions of Nimble once we've actually gotten it working.